Kismuz/btgym/README.md

 #### Outline:
-General purpose of this wrapper is to provide gym-integrated framework for running realistic experiments on algorithmic trading tasks, bridging RL decision-making algorithms and [almost] real world environments.
+General purpose of this wrapper is to provide gym-integrated framework for running realistic experiments on algorithmic trading tasks, bridging RL decision-making algorithms with [close to] real world environments.
 ###### This is not out-of-the-box-moneymaker, rather it is framework for exploration of complex non stationary time-series based environments.
 ###### This work is in early development stage, any reports, feedback and contributions are welcome.
 *****